NEHA-FDA Retail Flexible Funding Model Grant Program: Frequently Asked Questions

 What if the mentorship award budget is more than my program needs?

-The mentorship awards are up to $14,000 for mentees and range from of $12,000 (for one mentee) to $24,000 (for 5 mentees) for mentors (see the Grant Program Guidance for details).
-Your program can submit a budget that is realistic, and may request and use some or all of the available funding offered.
+Mentorship applicants can request up to $14,000 for mentees and from $12,000 (for one mentee) to $24,000 (for 5 mentees) for mentors (see the 2023 Grant Guidance for details).
+Applicants should submit a budget that is realistic for their proposed scope of work and may request and use some or all the available funding offered.